RENUNCIATION SEMINAR SERIES

 If you’re a US citizen living outside the United States, you still have yearly IRS tax filing obligations.
-These tax filing obligations can be an expensive annual hassle (even if you owe no tax).
-They may even result in double taxation.
+These tax filing obligations can be an expensive annual hassle (even if you owe no tax) and may even result in double taxation.
 Fortunately, properly renouncing your US citizenship can provide a way out.

 Is Renouncing Your US Citizenship Right for You and Your Family?

 Renouncing your US citizenship is a very personal decision.
 If you’ve made a permanent home outside of the US and find the benefits of maintaining US citizenship no longer outweigh the costs, we can help.
 The process of renouncing one’s US citizenship is complex and can seem overwhelming.
 If not done correctly, the consequences can include the imposition of the US Exit Tax, a permanent ban on entering the US and burdening your heirs with the US inheritance tax in life and at your death.
 Our priority is to help you make an informed and educated decision, one that best suits your situation and your family’s needs.

 Pros & Cons of Renouncing Your US Citizenship